cpanel/ev-theme/docs/index.md

 The Alma Linux Elevate project is very effective at upgrading the distro packages from [CentOS 7](https://www.centos.org/) to [AlmaLinux 8](https://almalinux.org/).
 However if you attempt to do this on a CentOS 7 based [cPanel install](https://www.cpanel.net/), you will end up with a broken system.

-## What you need to use it
+## Before updating

+Before updating, please check that you met all the pre requirements:

 * You will need to have console access available to your machine
-* You should back up your server before attempting this
+* You should back up your server before attempting this upgrade
+* Ensure your server is up to date: `yum update`
+* Ensure you are using the last stable version of cPanel&WHM
+* Use a version of MySQL/MariaDB compliant with Alamlinux 8.

-**The cPanel ELEVATE program does not back up before upgrading**
+**The cPanel elevate project does not back up before upgrading**

 ## Download the elevate-script